Artisans from India

 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
-The women come to Himalayan Tapestry with little education and no basic skills and learn to quilt, tailor, read, and manage money.
-Working with this organization not only enables women to make money from their new talents, it also enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.
+The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
+Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 Love Calcutta Arts

 Noah’s Ark is an innovative network of 100 fair-trade artisan groups, representing 600 individuals, across India.
 Artisans work with a variety of materials, including wood, paper, and metal, to create contemporary products using traditional methods.
 All workshops are committed to providing sustainable income in an environment of honesty and integrity.
 As Noah’s Ark grows it has been able to support schools for artisan children and provide filters for clean water.

 Mary grew up in an orphanage in India with a bleak outlook for her future.
-When time came for her to leave the orphanage she was deceived by an offer of marriage and found herself instead in a brothel.
+When time came for her to leave the orphanage, she was deceived by an offer of marriage and found herself instead in a brothel.
 She escaped and tried to commit suicide multiple times, the last time by eating glass.
 A member of Rahab’s Rope artisan group found her dying in the street and brought her to the center.
-Many young women like Mary have found a lifeline at Rahab’s Rope, where they discover new opportunities as they make handcrafted items.
+Many young women like Mary have found a lifeline at Rahab’s Rope, where they discover new opportunities while making handcrafted items.